medialab/minet/docs/cli.md

 . "title": title of the web page, from <title> usually.
 . "description": description of the web page, as found in its
     metadata.
-. "raw_content": main content of the web page as extracted.
+. "content": main content of the web page as extracted.
 . "comments": comment text whenever the heuristics succeeds in
     identifying them.
 . "author": inferred author of the web page article when found in